atomicdata-dev/atomic-data-docs/src/commits/compare.md

 Methods are URLs, which means they are extensible.
 Does not specify how to bundle lines.
 Used in production of a web app that we're working on ([Argu.co](https://argu.co)).
-Designed with simplicity (no new serialization format, simple to parse) and performance in mind.
+Designed with simplicity (no new serialization format, simple to parse) and performance in mind by my colleague Thom van Kalkeren.

 ```
 Initial state: